|

 (DH = doubleheader SG = single game) (rev 2007)

 4. All games shall be played on or before the scheduled dates.
-The location or time of any game may be changed by the home team upon approval of the visiting team, and only after consulting the President.
+Exception: Games scheduled on a Saturday may be moved to Sunday of the same weekend upon approval of both managers. (rev 2011) The location or time of any game may be changed by the home team upon approval of the visiting team, and only after consulting the President.
 It is the President’s responsibility to assure that the umpires have been notified of the change.
 Any member clubs, which change the location or time of any game without notifying the President shall suffer a double forfeit loss for the game.
 In the event of a scheduled doubleheader, each team will suffer one (1) forfeit with the second game of the doubleheader being rescheduled for play as a 7-inning contest.

 5. The home team shall notify the visiting team and the League President on the day of the scheduled game earlier than three (3) hours before game time if the home field has been determined unfit for play.
 The League President shall notify the Umpire’s Association. (rev 2008)